Karate Classes In Lower Morden

-Giving Karate classes in Lower Morden suitable for individuals from all areas of life both female and male.
-We offer lessons for people from beginner level all the way through to seasoned Karate practitioners.
-Our Karate pupils could be male or female, old or young, we can assist people from all avenues of life, irrespective of their sex or age group.
+Giving Karate classes in Lower Morden made for people from all areas of life both male and female.
+We offer lessons for people from beginner level all the way through to experienced Karate practitioners.
+Our Karate pupils might be male or female, old or young, we’re able to work with people from all avenues of life, regardless of their sex or age.

 Karate practice (Lower Morden ) – Our Karate Classes in Lower Morden

 Karate practice is usually divided into three main activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)